Elizabeth’s story

 Untitled Design (7)

-I try to manage my voices the best way I can My support worker has supported me to share my recovery journey and how far I have come, to try
+I try to manage my voices the best way I can My support worker has supported me to share my recovery journey and how far I have come, to try and give hope to other people whose mental health may not be so good.
+When I became very ill with my mental health, I lived

 ... continue reading.